Covid-19: South Auckland cafe latest on locations of interest list

 Meanwhile, people who visited popular West Auckland restaurant Gengis Khan on Monday, January 17 between 7.10pm and 9.15pm are being asked to self-isolate and get a test immediately.

-It is not yet known whether the Covid-infected person there at the time - between 6.40pm and 9.45pm on Monday (January 17) - has tested positive for the Omicron variant.
+It is not yet known whether the Covid-infected person there at the time has tested positive for the Omicron variant.

 The same advice has been given to anyone who went to Wild Child & Wild Families in Kirks Bush Papakura last Saturday (January 15) between 8.27am and 12pm.